 Surrogacy At Home

-Finding a UK-based surrogate can be a significantly cheaper route to parenthood, but unfortunately none of the methods above provide guarantees of success.
+Finding a UK-based surrogate can be a significantly cheaper route to parenthood, but unfortunately, none of the methods above provides guarantees of success.
 Even the couple of non-profit surrogacy organisations that do exist regularly close their books to new intended parent applicants, such is the shortage of surrogates in the UK.